-The requirements of the Mumbai Metro Corridor planned to be achieved by adopting following basic principles of signalling System:-
+The requirements of the Mumbai Metro Line 11 Corridor planned to be achieved by adopting following basic principles of signaling System: -

 - The Train Control and Monitoring shall be ensured from Centralized Traffic control System located at Operation Control Centre (OCC).
-OCC equipment shall be connected to station equipment room through optical fiber network. - Computer Based Interlocking System shall be designed on failsafe philosophy.
+OCC equipment shall be connected to station equipment room through optical fiber network. - The CBTC (Communication based Train Control) based system shall be provided in main line & depot (except workshop area) for train operation & primary mode of detection.
+Secondary detection shall be through Axle Counter. - Computer Based Interlocking System shall be designed on failsafe philosophy.
 In case of failure of any equipment, the equipment shall fail on safe side or more restrictive state.
-In such case the signalling System shall authorized movement of train in normal and degraded operations. - Track side equipment shall be connected through Electronic Interlocking (to Station Equipment Room) by secure links to ensure safe movement of train. - Provide high level of safety with trains running at shorter headways ensuring continuous safe train separation. - Eliminate accidents due to driver passing Signal at Danger by continuous speed monitoring and automatic application of brake in case of disregard of signal / warning by the driver. - Provide safety and enforce speed limit on the sections having permanent and temporary speed restrictions. - Improve capacity with safer and smoother operations.
+In such case the Signalling System shall authorized movement of train in normal and degraded operations. - Track side equipment shall be connected through Electronic Interlocking (to Station Equipment Room) by secure links to ensure safe movement of train. - Provide high level of safety with trains running at shorter headways ensuring continuous safe train separation. - Eliminate accidents due to driver passing Signal at Danger by continuous speed monitoring and automatic application of brake in case of disregard of signal / warning by the driver. - Provide safety and enforce speed limit on the sections having permanent and temporary speed restrictions. - Improve capacity with safer and smoother operations.
 Driver will have continuous display of Target Speed in his cab enabling him to optimize the speed potential of the track section.
 It provides signal / speed status in the cab even in bad weather. - Increased productivity of rolling stock by increasing line capacity and train speeds, and enabling train to arrive at its destination sooner.
-Hence more trips will be possible with the same number of rolling stock. - Improve maintenance of Signalling and Telecommunication equipment by monitoring System status of trackside and train borne equipment and enabling preventive maintenance. - To avoid any accident at platform, Integrated Passenger Gate shall be provided, which will be a barrier between the track and platform accessible to passengers.
-Signalling and Rolling Stock interfaces shall be provided for Passenger Gate System. - Signalling & Train Control System on the line shall be designed to meet the required headway during peak hours.
+Hence more trips will be possible with the same number of rolling stock. - Improve maintenance of Signalling and Telecommunication equipment by monitoring System status of trackside and train borne equipment and enabling preventive maintenance. - Signalling & Train Control System on the line shall be designed to meet the required headway during peak hours.